squins/gdx-backend-bytecoder/README.md

 ### Run the sample app

 Start a webserver in `target/bytecoder`.
 We assume port 8096 is used.
-Content type for `.wasm` files must be `application/wasm`.
+Content type for `.wasm` files must be `application/wasm` and for `.js` files, `text/javascript`.

 Go to <http://localhost:8096>